I frequently tout the benefits of strength training on this blog. And for good reason.

 Cortisol is not a friend of ours in today’s society.
 The stress hormone tells your body to store fat because it thinks you’re under attack or dying: it shifts your metabolism to your brain, more or less, so that you’ll be sure to have enough fuel to make quick decisions in the face of danger… and I guess in Paleolithic times, this makes sense.
 But we’re past that now, and we aren’t going to evolve past that reaction in our lifetime.

-What we’re left with is a flabby midsection and chronic stress, which can lead to anxiety and depression.
+What we’re left with is a non-six pack and chronic stress, which can lead to anxiety and depression.

 If you’re killing it with the long runs, and not allowing your body enough time to recover, you force your body into a state of chronic stress.